waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 ![cut-io-interface-rev3](../img/cut-io-interface-rev3.jpeg)

 !!!
 Warning
-	The DVL-A50 cable is permanently attached and non-replacable inside the DVL-A50.
+	The DVL-A50 cable is permanently attached and non-replaceable inside the DVL-A50.
 If you cut the cable too short you will either have to splice the cable with another cable, or order a new DVL-A50.
 Measure twice, cut once!

 ### Attaching the BlueROV2 mounting bracket